MicrosoftDocs/azure-dev-docs/python/tutorial-deploy-app-service-on-linux-01.md

 - A Python environment
 - [An app you'd like to deploy](#your-application).

-### Azure account
+### Azure subscription

-If you don't have an Azure account, [sign up now](https://azure.microsoft.com/free/?utm_source=campaign&utm_campaign=vscode-tutorial-appservice-extension&mktingSource=vscode-tutorial-appservice-extension) for a free account with $200 in Azure credits to try out any combination of services.
+If you don't have an Azure subscription, [sign up now](https://azure.microsoft.com/free/?utm_source=campaign&utm_campaign=vscode-tutorial-appservice-extension&mktingSource=vscode-tutorial-appservice-extension) for a free account with $200 in Azure credits to try out any combination of services.

 ### Visual Studio Code, Python, and the Azure App Service extension